 Vitality life insurance and health insurance are great for those people who are already considering taking out such products but who also lead busy lives.
 So if you commute and walk to the office or to the station you will accumulate points quickly.
-If you have a young family you will not only earn points just rushing around after them but you can all enjoy the rewards which amplifies the savings.
-I, for example, could get 40% off British Airways flights for my whole family of four.
-If you live in London in particular all of the rewards are easily accessible.
-There are thousands of Starbucks and you are never too far away from an eligible gym, cinema or Eurostar terminal.
-If you do like running or going to the gym you will ratchet up the Vitality points even quicker ensuring that you receive the max annual cashback award of £125 per person.
-For me, as my wife was already going to the gym, by taking out the life insurance policy we both got 40% off gym membership (she was previously paying full price).
+If you have a young family you will not only earn points just rushing around after them but you can all enjoy the rewards which amplify the savings.
+If you live in London in particular, all of the rewards are easily accessible.
+There are thousands of Caffè Nero stores and you are never too far away from an eligible gym, cinema or spa.
+If you do like running or going to the gym you will ratchet up the Vitality points even quicker ensuring that you receive the maximum cashback award of £400 per policy, every 3 years.
+For me, as my wife was already going to the gym, by taking out the life insurance policy we both got 40% (you can get up to 50% now) off gym membership (she was previously paying full price).
 The policy pays for itself via the discounts and rewards, and as you can see from my reward statement above I'm actually better off having taken the policy out, plus I now have sufficient life insurance to look after my family.

 What are Vitality Insurance Payout Rates?

 If you go online and read forum posts or customer comments about Vitality the few negative comments seem to be disgruntled comments about Vitality not paying out on claims.
-Yet this is completely inconsistent with the independently audited industry statistics which show that Vitality Life paid out on 99% of claims in 2016 and 2015, which is above any other leading life insurance company in the UK.
-So the reality is that if you are going to pick an insurance company based on their claims rate then you'd chose Vitality, clearly.
+Yet this is completely inconsistent with the independently audited industry statistics which show that Vitality Life paid out on 99% of life insurance claims in 2021, 2020, 2019, 2018, 2017, 2016 and 2015, which is above any other leading life insurance company in the UK.
+So the reality is that if you are going to pick an insurance company based on their claims rate then you'd choose Vitality, clearly.
 However, in the section titled ‘The best way to get Vitality Life Insurance‘ I explain how you can reduce the chances of you being in the 1% even further if you do need to make a claim.